sayalok/sayalok/README.md

 	<h3> Some Fact about me </h3>
 </center>

-- 🔭 I’m currently working on ... couple of interesting project including this
+- 🔭 I’m currently working on ... couple of interesting Finance based project
 - 🌱 I’m currently learning ... so many things
-- 📫 How to reach me: You will find some social media link below to contact with me.
+- 📫 How to reach me: You will find some social media link and my email below to contact with me.
 - 😄 Pronouns: He/ Him